 Cory Conacher Contract Information:

-Signed a one-year, one-way deal with the Lightning in July of 2016.
+Signed a two-year, two-way contract with the Lightning in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Cory Conacher – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Cory Conacher: Past News Updates ( ▲ View most recent update )